Toric degenerations of integrable systems on Grassmannians and polygon spaces: Introduction

 This paper is organized as follows: In Section \ref{sc:polygon_space}, we recall basic facts on polygon spaces.
 We study the bending systems in Section \ref{sc:bending_system}.
 Theorem \ref{th:nohara_system} is proved in Section \ref{sc:nohara_system}, and Theorem \ref{th:piecewise-linear} is a corollary to Proposition \ref{pr:piecewise-linear}.
 Section \ref{sc:deg_in_stages} is devoted to a construction of toric degenerations of $\Gr(2,n)$ in stages, which are used to construct a deformation of completely integrable systems.
 Theorem \ref{th:toricdeg_nohara} is proved in Section \ref{sc:deg_CIS}, and Theorem \ref{th:X_Gamma} is proved in Section \ref{sc:X_Gamma}.
 In Section \ref{sc:potential_function}, we compute the potential functions for the completely integrable systems on $\Gr(2,n)$ and prove Theorems \ref{th:potential_function} and \ref{th:geometric_lift}.

 {\bf Acknowledgment}: We thank Takeo Nishinou for collaboration at an early stage of this research; this paper is originally conceived as a joint project with him.
-We are also grateful to Hiroshi Konno for valuable discussion which is reflected in the proof of Theorem \ref{th:toricdeg_nohara}.
+We are also grateful to Hiroshi Konno for valuable discussion which is reflected in the proof of Theorem \ref{th:toricdeg_nohara}, and to Megumi Harada and Laura Escobar for pointing an error in the proof of Lemma \ref{lem:ham-1st_stage}.
+We thank the anonymous referee for carefully reading the manuscript and suggesting several improvements.
 This research is supported by Grant-in-Aid for Young Scientists (No.19740025, No.23740055, and No.20740037).